 The presentation is starting.
 Dim the lights.
 Time for a nap.
 These are the thoughts of many audiences subject to yet another boring business presentation.
-How can you awaken the cognitive powers of your audience?
-Start by learning the eight secrets of a knockout business presentation.
+To awaken the cognitive powers of your audience, start by learning the seven secrets of a knockout business presentation.

 1. Dig Deep

-Having an effective business presentation that will have the audience on their feet requires more than the usual facts dropped into your PowerPoint.
+Delivering an effective business presentation that will bring the audience to life requires more than dropping the usual facts into a slide deck.
 Find a relevant fact beyond your topic norm.
-Give them the unexpected.
-The one obscure and contradictory piece of information that will raise heads and stimulate discussion.
-Where do you find such information?
-Go past the typical quick search engine scan.
-Check out educational websites for new research, interview industry mavericks, or scour the business press.
+Offer the unexpected—the one obscure and contradictory piece of information that will raise heads and stimulate discussion.
+Go beyond the cursory search engine scan.
+Check out educational websites for new research, interview industry mavericks, and scour the business press.

 2. Avoid Info Overload